SkeldJS/Hindenburg/pages/Plugins/guides/how-to-display-floating-text.md

 ## Create the plugin
 Of course, you'll need to create a plugin to write your code.
 Have a look at the {@page ../creating-a-plugin.md} page to get started.

-Or, in your Hindenburg directory, just write `yarn plugins create floating-text` in a command prompt.
+Or, in your Waterway directory, just write `yarn plugins create floating-text` in a command prompt.

 ## Creating the event
 If you already know where you want to create your floating text, you can skip this section.
 Otherwise, a good place to start is simply when the game is created - or, in this case, just before the first player joins.